BTCDecoded/bllvm-commons/docs/DEVELOPMENT.md

 # Development Guide

-This guide provides information for developers who want to contribute to the BTCDecoded governance application.
+This guide provides information for developers who want to contribute to the Bitcoin Commons governance application.

 ## Development Setup